millanek/SommerTremboEtAl/ExploringHAVs/README.md

 ## Usage

-All the analyses are documented in R script `GWAS_furtherSNPinvestigation.R` and the input files in this folder.
+All the analyses are documented in R script `GWAS_furtherSNPinvestigation.R`.